kamil467/fonte-new-sb1-bbmng3vb/README.md

 ### Logo Image Requirements:
 Different size and with different color variations logo requried throughout the website.
 A single logo image cannot meet all the requirements.
 - Header logo
 - Footer logo
-- website meta header logo
+- website meta header logo - use png images
 - logo for mobile menu/view